Westport Harassment Lawyer

 How is Second-Degree Harassment Defined in Westport?

 There are numerous actions that could ostensibly qualify as criminal harassment in Connecticut.
-According to Connecticut General Statutes (C.G.S.) §53a-183, a person in Westport may be arrested for second-degree harassment if they are found to have engaged in any of the following actions:
+According to Connecticut General Statutes (C.G.S.) §53a-183, a person may be arrested for second-degree harassment if they are found to have engaged in any of the following actions:

 - Using obscene or indecent language when addressing someone else via telephone